ai4life-opencalls/AI4Life-MDC24-example-submission/README.md

 Here, we are showcasing an example pytorch model and its inference.
 The model contains only a Gaussian Blur operator.
 The model is packaged into jit.
 See [create_model.py](create_model.py) for details.

-We use the latest pytorch container for this example, see [Dockerfile](Dockerfile).
+We use the pytorch container for this example, see [Dockerfile](Dockerfile).

 The container runs [inference.py](inference.py) script, which loops through the noisy images in the `INPUT_PATH` and applies the model to them individually.
 The result denoised images are then saved into `OUTPUT_PATH` folder.